prantinin/csnetwk-mp/README.md

 - Which messages do I use from the RFC
 - Do I need to add code here for their implementations or not?
 - Have I done everything (based on rubric)?
+- Can you build a debug testing case to see if the code works properly?